Ethan Galbraith: Leyton Orient

 On 29 June 2023, Galbraith signed for Leyton Orient, rejoining former manager Richie Wellens.

 Swansea City

 On 4 July 2025, Galbraith signed for Swansea City for an undisclosed fee and on a three-year contract, with an option for an additional 12 months.
 He made his debut on 9 August 2025, starting in a 0–1 loss against Middlesbrough.
 He scored his first goal for the club in a 3–1 EFL Cup first round win over Crawley Town, scoring the third in stoppage time via a volley from outside of the box.

+Stoke City

+On 1 July 2026, Galbraith joined Stoke City for an undisclosed fee on a four-year contract.

 International career

 Galbraith made five appearances for Northern Ireland at under-17 level and three appearances at under-19 level.
 He has made 19 appearances and scored one goal at under-21 level.
 Galbraith made his senior international debut at the age of 18 on 5 September 2019, in a friendly match against Luxembourg which finished as a 1–0 win.